-6.7.8 Key Management
+6.8.8 Key Management

 The success of the Company will be largely dependent upon the performance of its key officers, consultants and employees.
 Locating mineral deposits depends on a number of factors, not the least of which is the technical skill of the exploration personnel involved.
 The success of the Company is largely dependent on the performance of its key individuals.
 Failure to retain key individuals or to attract or retain additional key individuals with necessary skills could have a materially adverse impact upon the Company's success.
 The Company on July 31, 2012, has terminated all long term employment contracts with senior management and has completed the negotiation of reduced contracts with the CEO, former CFO and VP Exploration.
-The VP Corporate Development position has been terminated and the responsibilities have been assumed by the CEO.
-Non essential technical staff have been terminated and remaining technical staff are currently occupied on third party contracts, and projects which require minimal funding.
-This status is being monitored and adjusted on a monthly basis.
+The VP Corporate Development position was terminated and the responsibilities have been assumed by the CEO.
+Remaining technical staff are working on part time contracts.
 In January 2013, Mr. Chan, the Corporate Controller took over the position of CFO replacing Mr. Ramachandran.
 In June 2013, the Company received the resignation of board member, Hubert Marleau.
+On September 26, 2014 the Company accepted the resignation of board member, Michael Riley.
+Dr, Karl Schimann, VP Exploration, was appointed to the board of directors on September 26, 2014 in Mr. Riley's place.
+On January 7, 2014, Kathleen Kennedy Townsend was appointed to the Company's board of directors.

-6.7.9 Volatility of Share Price
+6.8.9 Volatility of Share Price